 - Transfer taxes or statements of value must accompany all transfers unless exemption is clearly stated in the deed (e.g., family transfers).
 The Department of Revenue requires the statement of value form to be fully completed.

 - Multiple documents constituting one transaction must clearly indicate on each document the order of recording.

-- Deed with transfer tax in more than one municipality must stipulate division of transfer taxes.
+- Deed with transfer tax in more than one municipality must stipulate division of transfer taxes or percentage paid.

 - Deeds and mortgages and assignments must have certified grantee / mortgagee address; certifications should be signed.

 - All checks must include the account holder's address.

 - The recording and tax checks must be two separate checks, each payable to the "Recorder of Deeds."

 - Paper documents and eRecorded document images should be legible for recording, indexing and reproduction purposes.

 Additional County RequirementsIn addition to the above items Montgomery County requires: